Biblioklept/sniff-utils-2/README.md

 - **Shorter Names for Weapon Color Categories** by Cyril DeRoach
 - **Load Steam Inventory Once** by Sora

+**Uses the Cheater Kicker Plus edit (can't find an author for it) and is slightly modified further by me*

+---
+I don't really care what you do with it as long as the original authors are OK with it, see the notice below.

 <sub>***THIS IS NOT ORIGINAL WORK!** All mods are licensed individually (or not at all) depending on the author's wishes, this project is left unlicensed to avoid licensing problems. **I will delist this mod if you, as the author of any of these mods, do not consent to this.***</sub>